apizzimenti/posts/posts/14 - macOS Python Environment.md

 ### <a name="1.3">Bash and Environment Variables</a>
 Bash (commonly referred to as a Bash shell, which doesn't make much sense because, expanded, that's just "bash shell shell") is the default shell for macOS.
 When a user begins to use Terminal, they are "logged in" to the default login shell.
 While this user is logging in, Bash reads from three files -  `~/.bash_profile`, `~/.bash_login`, and `~/.profile` in that order.
 This allows any user to set preferences for Bash itself - how the prompt looks, special-use variables, sourcing other files, running background tasks, etc. We will be modifying some of these files later on, but we'll be doing it responsibly.
 Hopefully you'll become familiar enough to modify any of those three files later on and work some cool Bash magic.

+To move around in Bash, use the commands `$ cd <directory>`, `$ ls`, and `$ pwd`. `cd` means "change directory", `ls` means "list out everything in this directory", and `pwd` means "print the path to the directory I'm currently in".
+When you open a new shell, you start at the `~` folder, which is your user's folder.
+Try navigating to some files on your desktop and listing them.
+Practicing this is key to using the command line efficiently.

+To "step back" to a previously visited directory, you can run `$ cd ..`.
+For example, if I'm in `~/desktop/`, running `$ cd ..` will take me back to `~/`.
+To stay in or reference the current directory, you can simply use `.` (e.g. `$ cd .` will do nothing, as you stay in the same directory).

 Bash keeps track of a set of global presets called environment variables.
 These values are available in all new shells and open to all languages that interface with the OS once they have been set (or changed).
 They have universal read access, and are used by countless programs to find installations of software, packages, and other necessary programs.

 When a command is run in Bash, it uses the `PATH` environment variable to search for the executable file the command is tied to.
-You can look at what's stored in `PATH` by running

-`$ echo $PATH`.
+You can look at what's stored in `PATH` by running `$ echo $PATH`.
 Mine returns a huge list of directories where the commands I run *could* be located.

 ### <a name="1.4">Run All the Checks!</a>
 In order to install Python, we're going to install a package manager called [Homebrew](https://brew.sh).
 Homebrew manages the versions and installations of all packages.
 It's written in Ruby, so we're going to check that your pre-packged Ruby installation is still there.